TuchthamSung086/KumaKunMassage/README.md

 8. The system shall allow the admin to edit any massage reservation.
 9. The system shall allow the admin to delete any massage reservation

 Non-Functional Requirements

 Security:

-• The system shall authenticate users using usernamepassword.
+• The system shall authenticate users using username, password.

 • The system shall be able to keep user’s transactions confidential.